joebarry1252/Affirm_CaseStudy/README.md

 * When was the company incorporated? - 2012

 * Who are the founders of the company? - Max Levchin is the founder and CEO of Affirm Holdings.
+Additional co-founders of Affirm are Jeffrey Kaditz and Nathan Gettings.

 * How did the idea for the company (or project) come about? - "Creating tech that brings transparency to consumer credit."
 Buy now/pay later platform to help consumer stay away from credit card debt.
 Remaking consumer finance from the ground up.